 Our Guide to the Arts and Architecture in Battambang in Cambodia

 There’s much to experience when it comes to the arts and architecture in Battambang in Cambodia.
-In recent years the charming colonial city has blossomed into an arts hub as graduates from its excellent arts school have collaborated to establish galleries and collectives and organize group shows and arts events.
+In recent years the charming colonial city has blossomed into an arts hub as graduates from its excellent arts school have collaborated to establish galleries and collectives and organise group shows and arts events.
 Battambang’s impressive architecture is everywhere.

 Battambang wasn’t a centre of art and culture prior to the brutal Khmer Rouge regime’s coming to power in 1975, however, it did experience Cambodia’s cultural renaissance of the 1960s and 1970s, dubbed the Golden Age, which was felt right across the country and gave rise to the New Khmer Architecture movement and Cambodia’s unique brand of Rock and Roll (channeled by Cambodia Space Project).